Samsung/Tizen.CircularUI/doc/guide/CircleStepper.md

 `CircleStepper` allows the user to select a value from a range of incremental values specified with the `Minimum`, `Maximum`, and `Increment` properties.
 It is an extension of [Xamarin.Forms.Stepper](https://developer.xamarin.com/api/type/Xamarin.Forms.Stepper/).
-MarkerColor, MarkerLineWidth, and LabelFormat have been added to the existing [Xamarin.Forms.Stepper](https://developer.xamarin.com/api/type/Xamarin.Forms.Stepper/).
+MarkerColor, MarkerLineWidth, and LabelFormat have been added to the [Xamarin.Forms.Stepper](https://developer.xamarin.com/api/type/Xamarin.Forms.Stepper/).
 You can change value with [Bezel interaction](https://developer.tizen.org/design/wearable/interaction/bezel-interactions).
 In order to receive [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary), it must be registered as `RotaryFocusObject` property of [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage).

 ![](data/CircleStepper_property.png)

-**WARNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be contained by `CirclePage` or [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior) should be added in [Behaviors](https://developer.xamarin.com/api/type/Xamarin.Forms.Behavior/) of [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) that contain these Control.
-If other `pages` contain these control.
-It may cause exception or control cannot be displayed.**
+**WARNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be contained by `CirclePage` or [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior) should be added in [Behaviors](https://developer.xamarin.com/api/type/Xamarin.Forms.Behavior/) of [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) that contains these controls.
+If other `pages` contain these controls, it may cause exception or can't display control.**

 ## Adding CircleStepper at CirclePage

-You can set CircleStepper at [CirclePage.Content](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
-If you'd like to know how to add [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage), please refer to [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
+You can set `CircleStepper` at [CirclePage.Content](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
+If you want to know how to add [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage), please refer to [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
 The following code shows [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage) with `CircleStepper`.
 `RotaryFocusTargetName` attribute sets the currently focused control that is handled by rotating and display the focused control's circle object.
 If you don't set this value properly, control can't receive [Rotary Event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).